shubham15gupta09/MongoDb_API/readme.md

   }
 }
 ```
-<p> Now you havr to do a post request on the url ( whihch i told you to save i the earlier process ) with the body having the above structure </p>
+<p> Now you havr to do a POST request on the url ( whihch i told you to save i the earlier process ) with the body having the above structure </p>
 <p> you will see that the db is created with the data in it which u passed</p>